ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/styles/README.md

 Refer to the following resources for more information about creating CKEditor plugins:

 * {@link guide/plugin_sdk/sample/README Creating a CKEditor Plugin in 20 Lines of Code} &ndash; Create your first CKEditor plugin that inserts a piece of HTML code into the document.
-* {@link guide/plugin_sdk/sample_1/README Simple Plugin, Part 1} &ndash; Develop a basic Abbreviation plugin with a dialog window that lets the user insert a an abbreviation element into the document.
+* {@link guide/plugin_sdk/sample_1/README Simple Plugin, Part 1} &ndash; Develop a basic Abbreviation plugin with a dialog window that lets the user insert an abbreviation element into the document.
 * {@link guide/plugin_sdk/sample_2/README Simple Plugin, Part 2} &ndash; Modify the Abbreviation plugin by adding a custom context menu and abbreviation editing capabilities.
 * {@link guide/plugin_sdk/integration_with_acf/README Integrating Plugins with Advanced Content Filter} &ndash; Learn how to implement Advanced Content Filter support in your plugins.